 For example, an Application is submitted which Staff calculates a Result of $4,000 in Credits Per Unit, and compared to all of the other Applications submitted for that Funding Period, $4,000 Credits per Unit ranks as the 95th Percentile and thus would receive 95% of the maximum score for that specific factor, or 7.600 points as (.95 x 8 points = 7.600).
 For the purposes of this scoring criterion, the result of each factor will be rounded to 4 decimal places.

-In case there are Applications with the same final score under any preference that will affect funding, Applications will be funded based on those proposing the highest number of Tax Credit units.
+In the event that there are Applications with the same final score under any preference that will affect funding, Applications will be funded based on those proposing the highest number of Tax Credit units.
 The Application proposing the highest number of Tax Credit units will be awarded first; the second Application proposing the highest number of Tax Credit units will be next, and so forth until such time as the Tax Credits have been Allocated under any preference.

 Final Results reported in the Final Review Report will be verified by Staff at the Final Application stage.
 Results of factors 1 and 2 may not go up.
 If there is an unfavorable change to the Results of any of the factors at Final Application, the Owner/Developer and any Principals thereof will not be eligible to submit an AHTC Application for the immediate two funding periods following the submission of that Final Application.